 Each MAAT data cube will be analysed adopting a well-known strategy used for the study of stellar populations in distant galaxies.
-After defining a strategy for the binning of the data, which can be based on optimising the signal-to-noise for each spectrum or on the study of single HII regions for star-bursting galaxies, we will use dedicated codes capable of decomposing each single spectrum in terms of different ages and metallicities of the underlying stellar populations.
-This technique is based on the use of a pre-defined stellar library, characterised by distinct stellar spectra of different age and metallicities and that will represent our starting "eigenvectors" base for the final decomposition analysis.
-After we find the best solution for each spectrum/region, we can finally provide estimates for the main physical properties like, indeed, the extinction.
-An example of the application of this method to a GRB-SN host galaxy is shown in Figure 9, while in Figure 10 it is shown an example of the decomposition of a spectrum through a pre-defined library of spectra with given age and metallicities and how to obtain the residual nebular component.
+After defining a strategy for data binning, which can be based on optimising the signal-to-noise for each spectrum or on the study of single HII regions for star-bursting galaxies, we will use dedicated codes capable of decomposing each single spectrum in terms of different ages and metallicities of the underlying stellar populations.
+This technique is based on the use of a pre-defined stellar libraries, with stellar spectra of different ages and metallicities that represent the starting "eigenvector" base for the final decomposition analysis.
+After finding the best solution for each spectrum/region, we can finally provide estimates for the main physical properties like the extinction.
+An example of the application of this method to a GRB-SN host galaxy is shown in Figure 9.
+In the right panel it is shown an example of the decomposition of a spectrum through a pre-defined library of spectra with given ages and metallicities and how to obtain the residual nebular component, while in the left we display the distribution of the color excess E(B-V) obtained from the Balmer decrement.